laurybenoit/wayfarer/README.md

 # wayfarer
 App that allows users to  share tips about their favorite locations around the world.

+### Testing